 Birmingham's Lost Communities

-We worked with groups based in 5 schools, to uncover the stories of local communities which have now disappeared - such as the Italian Quarter in Digbeth ... the Jewish Quarter on Hurst Street ... and the working class community in the Jewellery Quarter.
+For this project, we worked with groups based in 5 schools, to uncover the stories of local communities which have now disappeared - such as the Italian Quarter in Digbeth ... the Jewish Quarter on Hurst Street ... and the working class community in the Jewellery Quarter.

 Here are links to pages which showcase some of the work that young people produced: